tower1ight/World/Blogposts/Research System.md

 **Project:**
 **Grants:**
 Hex System: Generalized catagory building blocks
-- core hex to perimeter for more specialized knowledge
+- move from the inside to the out
 - physiology, Behavior,
 To Butcher (physiology)
 - increasing value to parts and peices